-Current students wishing to change programs must complete the Change of Program/Degree Interest form and submit it to their advisor by the Friday before the start of the semester for all programs except AASR.
-Change of Program forms for the AASR program must be completed and submitted by the admissions deadline for that program.
+Current students wishing to change programs must complete the Change of Program/Degree Interest form and submit it to their advisor by the Friday before the start of the semester for all programs except Associate of Applied Science in Radiography (AASR) and Associate of Applied Science in Diagnostic Medical Sonography (AASDMS).
+Change of Program forms for the AASR and AASDMS programs must be completed and submitted by the admissions deadline for that program.